besnoi/lovelib/lovecc/ReadMe.md

 ### Contribution

 Anyone can contribute to loveCC.
-Just keep in mind - that there are two lua files - one colorcodes.lua which is the kernel and second lovecc.lua which has the default colors.
+Just keep in mind - that there are four lua files - one lovecc.lua which is the kernel and others like mypalette.lua, allcolors.lua and .
 So you could contribute to either or both.
-Adding to lovecc.lua is easy - just wikipedia for common colors and if some color is not in the list then you can add it (also add a side comment eg. for crimson you can side comment 'a shade of red').
+Adding to mypalette.lua or allcolors.lua is easy - just wikipedia for common colors and if some color is not in the list then you can add it (also add a side comment eg. for crimson you can side comment 'a shade of red').